 The Toshiba receiver line was initially seen as second rate to the Pioneer, Marantz and Sansui lines but many people changed their minds once they saw inside these receivers.
 Since Toshiba didn’t really advertise much and purchase “reviews” in the large audio magazines of the day their sales volume was no where near that of Pioneer or Sony.
 Of course, that makes these receivers harder to find today.

 As I mentioned these are high quality stereo’s and they are not as easily found as some of the equivalent Pioneer or Sony models such as the Pioneer SX-650.
 Still, Toshiba didn’t have that name brand recognition that the other large manufacturers had and they still don’t.
 So, when you can find a Toshiba SA-520 or other Toshiba model you can usually get them at a decent price.
-In fact, I just saw one in good working condition with just a couple lamps out and some wood case wear sell for $50.
-I would guess a really nice one could bring $100.
-That’s a great deal for a quality vintage receiver.
 And, if you really want to go all out try the Toshiba SA-7100.